-SPAN 420 - Applied Grammar (3)
+SPAN 420W - Applied Grammar (3)

 A practical application of grammar in both oral and written forms is emphasized, along with intensive study of construction and of idiomatic expressions.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of two of the following: SPAN 310, SPAN 311, SPAN 312, SPAN 313; or consent of department chair.